Welcome to Barry Camera Club

 There is also an award for the member who has scored the most points throughout the year at the monthly club competitions.

 Historically Barry Camera Club has organised and hosted a Competition of its own ‘The Barrian Cup’.
 This is a high profile and well-established competition which usually takes place in June and is open to all camera clubs around Wales and Beyond.
 It is attended by over 100 guests at the Millennium Centre here in Barry.

 We are due to re-start our annual programme for 2021 / 2022 on 3rd September 2021.
 The Barry Camera Club (BCC) Committee has been meeting, virtually of course, over the last few weeks to determine what our new programme is going to look like.

 In light of the current restrictions relating to the use of the Clubhouse, Social Distancing, sanitisation and reviewing what some of the Speakers and Judges and other clubs within the WPF are doing, we have had to reassess the situation.
 Hopefully we will be able to resume near normal club activities in September.

 Throughout the past year we have been running field events and personal challenges during the week and on Sundays.
 These have proven to be quite successful.
 Since Christmas the Government restrictions have made outdoor group events impossible, even with social distancing, so we have concentrated on a few personal challenges that can be done from home.

-In the meantime, our Program Secretary is busy producing a programme of events that takes us up to June 2022 comprising of, presentations (on-line if necessary) and some educational field events.
+In the meantime, our Program Secretary is busy producing a programme of events that takes us up to December 2021 comprising of, presentations (on-line if necessary), indoor photographic events and some educational field events.
 These will be finalised and published when we know better what the future holds.